 THE AFFECTS OF HARD WATER

-H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 with offices in MIddleton (Route 114) & Hudson, MA (Route 62) with a service depot in Plymouth, MA.
-Articles published by the Company can be seen in Water Technology Magazine or linked through the website publications section at http://h2ocare.com/publications/.
-You can contact us by email at [email protected] or by calling us at 978-777-8330.
+H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 with offices in MIddleton & Hudson, MA &service depot in Plymouth, MA.
+Articles published by the Company can be seen in Water Technology Magazines at https://h2ocare.com/pub/.
+Contact us at firstname.lastname@example.org or 978-777-8330.